solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-reading-data.md

   - Understand accounts and their addresses
   - Understand SOL and lamports
   - Use web3.js to connect to Solana and read an account balance
+description:
+  "In Solana we use public keys as a form of address.
+We can interact with other users by sending tokens etc to their public key, which we also refer to as their wallet address. "
 ---

 ## Summary